Markets in Cagliari are fantastic places to catch local action and shop for groceries – and among the best places to go shopping in Sardinia.

 San Benedetto Market

-San Benedetto Market hours: Monday to Saturday from 7:00 am to 1:00 pm; closed on Sundays.
+San Benedetto Market hours: Monday to Friday from 7:00 am to 2:00 pm; Saturdays from 7:00 am to 3:00 pm.
+Closed on Sundays.

 The San Benedetto Market is the biggest market in Cagliari and one of Europe’s largest indoor markets.
-It takes place daily inside a two-story building and covers 8,000 square meters of space.
+It takes place inside a two-story building and covers 8,000 square meters of space.
 There are over 300 stalls in total!
-As is typical with Sardinia’s shops and markets, San Benedetto Market is closed on Sundays.

-The lower level exclusively features local fish and seafood.
-The upper level is where you can find fruit, meat, cheese, bread, vegetables, and a variety of other local products.
-While the seafood level can be a little overwhelming, there is an unparalleled abundance of seafood to see — everything from swordfishes and squids to lobsters!
-Some of the fish were still alive, which is quite a testament to their freshness— albeit sometimes a little unsettling.
-When you purchase fish, you will likely be given a little bag filled with herbs and spices to season your fish with – such a thoughtful gesture that nearly guarantees a delectable meal!
+While the seafood level can be a little overwhelming, there is an unparalleled abundance of seafood to see at San Benedetto Market Cagliari — everything from swordfishes and squids to lobsters!
+Some of the fish on sale still alive, which is quite a testament to their freshness— albeit sometimes a little unsettling.

 Via Quirra Market